capjamesg/visionscript-vscode-highlight/README.md

-# visionscript README
+# VisionScript Syntax Highlighting

-This is the README for your extension "visionscript".
-After writing up a brief description, we recommend including the following sections.
+This repository contains the official VisionScript syntax highlighting extension for use in Visual Studio Code.

 ## Features